 If you could have any superpower, which would you like to have?
 Why?

 I'd like able to fly.
-I've skydived a few times and that was a very exhilarating experience.
+I've skydived a few times and that was an exhilarating experience.
 It would also make transportation a lot easier if you could fly instead of just getting stuck in traffic.